CorgiOnNeptune/lighthouse-web-notes/Week_4/frontEnd.md

 &nbsp;

-## Event Propogation
+## Event Propagation

-There are 3 phases of standard event propogation:
+There are 3 phases of standard event propagation:

 1. Capturing phase - the event goes down to the element
 2. Target phase - The event reaches the chosen (targeted) element